The Pacific University School of Physical Therapy

 is located at our Hillsboro Campus, which is part of the Health and Education District.

 The program is a three-year Doctor of Physical Therapy (DPT) degree granted to students who complete the entry-level program.
 The School has been graduating professional physical therapists since 1977.
-The School is accredited through the Commission on Accreditation in Physical Therapy Education (CAPTE).
+The School of Physical Therpay is accredited through the Commission on Accreditation in Physical Therapy Education (CAPTE).

 The School of Physical Therapy, a member of the College of Health Professions at Pacific University, provides theoretical and applied education of exceptional quality in physical therapy.
 Through service and evidence-based practice, graduates are prepared to be ethical, autonomous, critically thinking practitioners who effectively respond to the ever-changing demands of the profession and society.